-My yoga journey started over 25 years ago when, at the recommendation of my physiotherapist (Robin Bolin) who treated my lower back.
-Robin was also a qualified Iyengar yoga teacher and she encouraged by to learn to look after my lower back.
-My back problem was caused by kayak racing in my teenager years in sunny Hungary, studying for many years and generally spending too much time sitting.
+My yoga journey started in 1989 at the recommendation of my physiotherapist (Robin Bolin) who treated my lower back problem.
+Robin was also a qualified Iyengar yoga teacher and she encouraged me to learn to look after my lower back.
+My back problem was caused by kayak racing in my teenager years in sunny Hungary and my office-work life style.

 The health benefits of regular yoga practice were obvious very soon.
 As long as I kept up my practice I was pain-free and was able to lead a normal life without operation and indulge in my passions of bushwalking and dancing.

-I have been practicing in Iyengar style ever since, sometimes attend other Hatha yoga classes for diversification.
+I have been practicing in Iyengar style ever since, ocassionally attended other Hatha yoga classes for diversification.

 What does yoga mean to me now?

-Yoga has helped me to cope better with stressful situations, loosing loved ones, changing jobs.
+Yoga has helped me to cope better with stressful situations, losing loved ones, changing jobs.
 I feel better physically (softer and looser) and mentally after a practice session.

-In 2009 I started to play with the idea to become a yoga teacher.
+Yoga has been good to me and in 2009 I started to play with the idea to become a yoga teacher.
 I felt that if I just put one person on the path to better health I have contributed something to the community.
-I stared my teacher training in January 2010 and discovered a lot more than I expected.
-There was the smorgasbord of different styles of yoga, the friendships which formed and the exposure to the philosophy of yoga.
-The ink barely dried on my certificate when I started to teach towards the end of 2010
+I completed my teacher training in October 2010 and have been teaching since then.

-I teach SMALL CLASS in gentle Hatha yoga style, very much influenced by the Iyengar method where focus is on precision and alignment, using props to help the student to get the benefit of the pose.
+I teach small classes in boutique environment in gentle Hatha yoga style.
+My style is influenced by the Iyengar method where focus is on precision and alignment, using props to help the student to get the benefit of the pose.

-My years spent as a student in therapy classes made me a better teacher.
-I am able to modify poses to suit the individual.
-I give attention to each and every student, beginners, not so supple and not so young are welcome!
+My years spent as student in therapy classes made me a better teacher.
+I am able to modify poses to suit the individual, to work with their pre-existing conditions.

-A typical class starts with warm up poses which lead to a variety of asanas which increase flexibility, strength, stamina and balance.
-We practice a variety of standing poses, forward bends, back bends, twist and inversions – suitable for the level of the students in the class and the weather.
-I combine repetition with new poses to stimulate and challenge.
+A typical class starts with warm up poses which lead to a variety of poses which increase flexibility, strength, stamina and balance.
+I combine repetition with new poses to stimulate.

 As a member of Yoga Australia (#1766) I am required to undertake professional development which I thoroughly enjoy and find it stimulating.